Mod $\ell$ non-vanishing of self-dual Hecke $L$-values over CM fields and applications: Introduction

 \subsubsection{About Theorem~\ref{thmE}}

 This $\ell$-integral period relation compares automorphic and motivic periods, which is a basic problem (cf.~\cite{Ha,PW,Pr1,IP}).

-For weight two elliptic newforms with square-free conductor, such a comparison is a consequence of Ribet's level raising (cf.~\cite{PW,Pr1}).
-It may also be approached via `$R=T$' theorems under similar hypothesis (cf.~\cite{CH,KO,BKM}).
+For weight two elliptic newforms with square-free conductor, such a comparison of periods is a consequence of Ribet's seminal level raising (cf.~\cite{PW,Pr1}).
+For elliptic newforms with weights in the Fontaine--Laffaille range and square-free conductors, it may also be approached via `$R=T$' theorems (cf.~\cite{CH,KO,BKM}).
 These methods apply to Hecke eigenforms, and require additional hypotheses over totally real fields.
-However, our CM setting is neither semistable nor does it involve an eigenform on the Shimura set.
+However, our CM setting is neither semistable nor does it involve an eigenform on the Shimura set, and the weights are not necessarily in the Fontaine--Laffaille range\footnote{As far as we know, our result is the first result in the non Fontaine--Lafaille range.}.
 It is also excluded by the conjectures of Ichino and Prasanna \cite{Pr1,IP} which pertain to the arithmetic of Petersson norms under the Jacquet--Langlands correspondence.

 Our roundabout strategy is based on a tenuous link between the $\ell$-adic valuation of $\pi^{2\kappa} \Omega_{\lambda}/\Omega_\infty^{2\Sigma+4\kappa}$ and mod $\ell$ non-vanishing as in Theorems~\ref{thmD}~and~\ref{mainthm}.
-The key: there exist \begin{itemize} \item [ {$\bullet$}] an auxiliary degree one prime $\fq\mid 2\ell{\rm N}_{K/F}(\Cond(\lambda))$ of $F$ inert in $K$ and a Hecke character $\chi_0\in \Xi_{\lambda,\fq}^+$ satisfying the condition \eqref{Ass(D)} {so that $\varepsilon(\lambda\chi_0)=\varepsilon(\lambda\chi_0^{-1})=+1$}, and \item [ {$\bullet$}] an auxiliary degree one prime $\fr\nmid \fq 2\ell{\rm N}_{K/F}(\Cond(\lambda))$ of $F$ split in $K$ with ${\rm N}_{F/\BQ}(\fr)\gg 0$ {and} two characters $\nu_0,\nu\in\Xi_{\lambda,\fr}^{+}$ such that \end{itemize}
+The key: there exist \begin{itemize} \item [ {$\bullet$}] an auxiliary degree one prime $\fq\mid 2\ell{\rm N}_{K/F}(\Cond(\lambda))$ of $F$ inert in $K$ and a Hecke character $\chi_0\in \Xi_{\lambda,\fq}^+$ satisfying the condition \eqref{Ass(D)} {so that $\varepsilon(\lambda\chi_0)=\varepsilon(\lambda\chi_0^{-1})=+1$}, and \item [ {$\bullet$}] an auxiliary degree one prime $\fq'\nmid \fq 2\ell{\rm N}_{K/F}(\Cond(\lambda))$ of $F$ split in $K$ with ${\rm N}_{F/\BQ}(\fq')\gg 0$ {and} two characters $\nu_0,\nu\in\Xi_{\lambda,\fq'}^{+}$ such that \end{itemize}

 Consequently, Theorem \ref{thmE} for the base character $\lambda\nu_0$, and hence for $\lambda$ holds.

 We now elaborate the strategy.